Aloe deltoideodonta Baker

 Aloe horombensis, Aloe rossii

 Aloe deltoideodonta is a stemless or short-stemmed Aloe that grows up to 12 inches (30 cm) tall.
-It is an aggressive offsetter and has fleshy, pale green, spotted or unspotted leaves with very small teeth.
+It is an aggressive offsetter and has fleshy, pale green, spotted or unspotted leaves with tiny teeth.
 Leaves are up to 8 inches (20 cm) long and up to 2 inches (5 cm) wide.
 Short-branched or unbranched conical inflorescence with red-orange flowers appears in late summer to fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).